CADottorato/sito/treetagger-windows.md

 &#11025; [Torna alla Homepage](index.md)
 <br/>

-# How to install the Windows version of the TreeTagger
+## How to install the Windows version of TreeTagger

 The Windows distribution of TreeTagger contains the following files: